-Australia is the only Western liberal democracy without a national human rights protection.
+Australia is the only liberal democracy without a national human rights protection.
 Our annual Human Rights Barometer report investigates 7 key areas of human rights concern and highlights how a single Human Rights Act will uphold the rights of everyone and provide a mechanism to hold decision-makers to account.

 It’s a challenging time for human rights and countless people around the world are still courageously fighting for their rights to be recognised.
 For many, justice, freedom and equality are still under threat.

 In Australia, the major ongoing human rights issues include structural racism and discrimination which our current laws do not, or do not go far enough, to prevent.
 These issues are complex; many are embedded in Australia’s history, and they often affect the marginalised individuals and communities including, Indigenous people, women, the disabled and the LGBTQIA+ community.

 The launch of Amnesty International Australia’s inaugural annual report, the Human Rights Barometer, reveals how Australians are confused about which rights are protected under law.
 More than half of Australians believe we already have a national Human Rights Act, and when told we’re the only Western liberal democracy without one, 76% said they would support its introduction.

 Currently, human rights protections are found in a range of legislation which are complex, decentralised and sometimes only implied.
 We should not have numerous individual laws, for example on religious freedoms or sexual discrimination to the exclusion of others, as all human rights are intrinsically linked.